aimed/slushy/docs/README.md

+---
+title: Slushy - Fully typed REST APIs
+---

-An OpenAPI based typescript server code generator.
+An OpenAPI based typescript server code generator and framework.
 Slushy takes care of the boring parts like typing and route binding for you.
 All you do is define the schema and implement resources!

 ## What does it do?

-You write:
+You define your [OpenApi (Swagger)](https://swagger.io/specification/) schema:

 ```yaml
 paths: